woody-jang/woody-jang/README.md

 - 👋 Hi, I’m @woody-jang
 - 👀 I’m interested in Java
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Java, Java Swing, MySQL, JSP and Spring Framework.

 <!---
 woody-jang/Java_Practice is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.